conventional-changelog/conventional-changelog/README.md

 > Generate a CHANGELOG from git metadata

-It's recommended you use the high level [standard-version](https://github.com/conventional-changelog/standard-version) library, which handles the entire tagging and CHANGELOG generation process.

-Alternatively, the [conventional-changelog-cli](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli) allows you to generate a CHANGELOG from the command line.

 ## About this Repo

 The conventional-changelog repo is managed as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md); it's composed of many npm packages.